Testing & Diagnostics

 The final common pathway for ALL accumulated negative effects of physical, biological, and emotional stress is the hypothalamus, pituitary, adrenal, thyroid, gonadal-hormonal (HPAGT) axis.
 This key axis comprises an intricate network of controls and balances coordinating the human nervous system, with its “Fight or Flight” tendencies, to all aspects of hormonal regulation.

-Regardless if one’s stress is caused by inflammation, infection, toxicity, or psycho-emotional events (past or present), or a combination of all of the above, it is the HPAGT axis that takes the brunt of the burden.
-Once this system can no longer compensate for the totality of stress endured, neurochemical-hormone imbalances linked to depression, anxiety, pain, insomnia, hypoglycemia, PMS, and so on, is the ultimate consequence.
+Regardless if one’s stress is caused by inflammation, infection, toxicity, or emotional events (past or present), or a combination of all of the above, it is the HPAGT axis that takes the brunt of the burden.
+Once this system can no longer compensate for the totality of stress endured.
+Neurochemical-hormone imbalances linked to depression, anxiety, pain, insomnia, hypoglycemia, PMS, and so on, is the ultimate consequence of too much stress for too long.

-NBW doctors use a variety of testing strategies to determine the overall status of the HPAGT axis and, more importantly, to create rehab protocols for the related fatigue; sugar cravings; pre-, post-, and peri-menopausal symptoms; loss of sex drive; PCOS; dysmenorrhea; mood problems; sleep problems; declining cognitive function; and the list goes on.
-Often this class of tests involves collecting timed saliva or urine samples to assess a wide spectrum of hormone and neurotransmitter levels in pediatric and adult patients.
+Our clinic uses a variety of testing strategies to determine the overall status of the HPAGT axis and neurochemistry and to create rehab protocols for the related fatigue; sugar cravings; pre-, post-, and peri-menopausal symptoms; loss of sex drive; PCOS; dysmenorrhea; mood problems; sleep problems; declining cognitive function; and the list goes on.
+Often this class of tests involves collecting timed saliva or urine samples to assess a wide spectrum of hormone and neurotransmitter data points.

 Examples of hormones tested include progesterone, testosterone, DHEA, cortisol, melatonin, thyroid hormones, and several others.
-Urine neurotransmitter testing in combination with saliva hormones can be especially helpful when evaluating mood disorders, anxiety, AD(H)D, insomnia, phobias, et cetera.
-Examples of hormone and neurochemistry testing our clinic offers include:
+Urine neurotransmitter testing in combination with saliva hormones can be especially helpful when evaluating mood problems, anxiety, AD(H)D, insomnia, phobias, et cetera.
+Examples of this class of testing includes:

 - NeuroLab/Sanesco Health, HPA Stress & Neurotransmitter Profile (Urine & Saliva)